 She stares angrily as we glide by.
 Though just five or six, she’s clearly disapproving of the situation.
 I’m the passenger of a canoe that’s being navigated by two women.

-Instead of paddling I’m sitting with a couple of cameras in my lap.
-Hopefully I’ll have opportunities to photograph some of many petroglyphs and birds within this national park in Nova Scotia.
+Instead of paddling, I’m sitting with a couple of cameras in my lap.
+Hopefully, I’ll have opportunities to photograph some of the many petroglyphs and birds within this national park in Nova Scotia.
 Cody, our guide, who’s in another boat, suggested the arrangement over at the floating pontoon at Jakes Landing where we lowered ourselves into the canoes.

 This inland section of the national park is dotted with 46 lakes.
 As many as 30 streams flow through the region’s dense woodland.
 The mightiest of the waterways is the Mersey River, whose churning, dark water is nicknamed ‘Mersey tea’.
 Riverside trails run alongside the Mersey’s bank.
 Dense foliage means that fungi thrive in the dark, moist conditions of the forest floor and on fallen trees.

 Over centuries the Mi’kmaw people, one of Canada’s First Nations, have navigated routes in the region.
 The Mi’kmaw would paddle along waterways and then disembark their birch bark canoes to carry them on portages of up to two kilometres at a time.
 Cody explains that Todd Labrador, a Mi’kmaw craftsman, operates workshops in which he demonstrates how to strip bark from birch trees and make traditional canoes.
 Interpretative tours also provide insights into other aspects of Mi’kmaw heritage, including the medicinal use of plants.